Yes and No

-The aim of my research is threefold: (1) to examine the origins and forms of ‘yes’ and ‘no’ in English, (2) based on this, to examine the conventionalisation of responses to ‘yes’ and ‘no’ particles in human language more generally, and (3) to investigate a fundamental and probably very old part of human language, namely why we communicate ‘yes’ and ‘no’ trimodally — with language, vocalisation and gesture.
+One aim of my research is to investigate a fundamental and probably very old part of human language, namely why we communicate ‘yes’ and ‘no’ trimodally — with language, vocalisation and gesture.

 It might seem that ‘yes’ and ‘no’ are simple.
 We use them hundreds of times every day.
-However, a moment’s reflection will bring to mind the standard yes and no, informal yeah and nah, and regional aye, ayuh and nay.
+However, a moment’s reflection just in English will bring to mind the standard yes and no, informal yeah and nah, and regional aye, ayuh and nay.
 We also have political yea and triumphant yay.
 We can say yep and nope.
 We can vocalise ‘yes’ and ‘no’ as uh huh and uh-uh, and gesture them by nodding and shaking our heads.
 And, of course, there are significant differences between languages and cultures in what ‘yes’ and ‘no’ can signify.
-So we have more than a dozen ways — and three modalities — of communicating ‘yes’ or ‘no’.

 To find out where ‘yes’ and ‘no’ come from, read on.